uo-ec607/lectures/08-regression/08-regression.md

 ### Interaction effects

 Like dummy variables, R provides a convenient syntax for specifying interaction terms directly in the regression model without having to create them manually beforehand.^[Although there are very good reasons that you might want to modify your parent variables before doing so (e.g. centering them).
 As it happens, I'm [on record](https://twitter.com/grant_mcdermott/status/903691491414917122) as stating that interaction effects are most widely misunderstood and misapplied concept in econometrics.
 However, that's a topic for another day.
 (Read the paper in the link!)]
 You can just use `x1:x2` (to include only the interaction term) or `x1*x2` (to include the parent terms and interaction terms).
 Generally speaking, you are best advised to include the parent terms alongside an interaction term.
 This makes the `*` option a good default.

+For example, we might wonder whether the relationship between a person's body mass and their height is modulated by their gender.
+That is, we want to run a regression of the form

+$$Mass = \beta_0 + \beta_1 D_{Male} + \beta_2 Height + \beta_3 D_{Male} \times Height$$

+To implement this in R, we simply run the following

 ```r